juntao/arenztopia/content/tourism.md

 ## Hotels

 Hotel De Luxe $$$ The Hotel De Luxe is the top hotel in Arenztopia City.
 Although very expensive (750-1000$ per night), it comes with spectacular veiws over the city and bay.
 This hotel is top-of-the-line luxurious.
 The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms, plus super fast on-demand room service.
+They aslo have the option of rooms with less of a 16th century look going for a more modern look.
+Top of the line appliances an automated voice assistant and a plasma 100 inch flat screen tv in the bedrooms and the main room.

+Left wing is Modern
+Right wing is 16th century look
-*1602 Longhorn Street*
+*1602 tourism Street*

 Arenztopia Inn and Suites
 $$
 Arenztopia Inn and Suites is a high-end but still casual place.
 It is moderatly expensive (300-500$ per night) for a great experience.
-It does not have a commanding veiw, but comes with a 2-room suite and good room service.
+It does not have a commanding veiw, but comes with a 2-room suite and high quality room service.
 It also provides easy access to the Scientist´s Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
 Another plus is that it is right next door to the ACMA.
+It is located close to the OCA building where you can take tours of how they produce news.
+Plus it is within 15 miles of the Palace of Arenztopia.
 *5802 Arenztopia Boulevard Five*

 Hotel Reale
 $$
-This great hotel is very high-end and modern but has a reasonable price tag(400-600$ per night).
+This great hotel is very high-end and modern but has a reasonable price tag(300-500$ per night).
 It has moderate veiws, but unfortunatley is located in a high-traffic zone.
 It has a free shuttle to all major sites.
+It is know for its Pro- Chefs who cook breakfast and dinner Monday through saturday.
 *1202 Texas Road*

 Hilton Arenztopia
 $$
 A very standard, casual Hilton with great veiws but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
 100-300$ per night.
+Most visitors will spend $100 arenzos on dripping cone plus many other sites.
+We recomend you bring 300 dollars for souveinirs.
 *2403 Longhorn street*